gjrich/buzzline-07-gjrich/README.md

 Start the associated consumer that will process and visualize the messages.

-In VS Code, open a NEW terminal in your root project folder.
+In VS Code, open a new terminal in your root project folder.
 Use the commands below to activate .venv, and start the consumer.

 Windows: